 All CRCSD elementary schools and middle schools will have before and after-school programming through Champions that will begin at 6:30 am and be available until the start of the school day.
 Champions also provides after school programming until 6:00 pm.
+The Champions program will also provide wrap-around services at Truman early childhood center.
 If you have any questions, please contact Champions at 800-246-2154 or at discoverchampions.com